ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/columns/units.md

  Provide a URI of a unit resource to use in the definition.

 !!!
 Warning
     The use of the `cell_uri_template` field is considered an advanced configuration option, and therefore care must be taken to ensure that the values generated are valid.

 The format of the `cell_uri_template` value **must** follow [RFC6570](https://www.rfc-editor.org/rfc/rfc6570) guidance for URI Templates.
-In the case of any doubt, follow the pattern in the examples shown above (e.g.
+Note that the only variable which can be used in a `cell_uri_template` references the column itself;
-`http://example.org/some-uri/{+column_name}`), as this will ensure csvcubed safely [transforms the column header](../../../uris.md#csv-column-name-safe-transformation) to the CSV-W format.
+the name of the variable can be calculated by applying the [CSV column name safe transformation](../../../uris.md#csv-column-name-safe-transformation) to the CSV column title.

- ### Describes Observations
+### Describing Observations

 Another field that can be applied to units columns that can be passed into their definition is `describes_observations`.
 This field associates the units column with the relevant observation values where the units are being used.
 Note that this is only applicable to pivoted shape cubes with multiple measures and multiple observation value columns.
-The use of this field is covered in the [configuring units](../unit-definitions.md) page.
+The use of this field is covered on the [Pivoted shape cube](../../../shape-data/pivoted-shape.md#multiple-measures) page.

 ## Reference